Kareem-845/IT-Ticketing-System/README.md

 Step 5 - Install MySQL
 A MySQL database server was installed on Windows Server 2019.
 A dedicated database was created for osTicket.

+Step 6 - Download osTicket
+The osTicket installation package was downloaded from the official site.
+The installation files were extracted and prepared for deployment through IIS.
+The files were placed under C:\inetpub\wwwroot\osTicket.
+This allows IIS to serve the application through the web browser.